“Hear my prayer, Lord; let my cry for help come to You…. In my distress I groan aloud and am reduced to skin and bones.” (Psalm 102:1, 5)

 All of this, they argue, may have also contributed to their greater longevity.

 “The results of this research give us hope and teach us quite a bit about the resilience of the human spirit when faced with brutal and traumatic events,”Sagi-Schwartz concluded.
 (JPost)

 Tough Living Conditions in Israel

-About 193,000 survivors, whose average age is is 85, currently live in Israel.
-More than a quarter of them live below the poverty line, according to a study by the Foundation for the Benefit of Holocaust Victims in Israel.
+Nearly 40,000 live below the poverty line, according to the Foundation for the Benefit of Holocaust Victims in Israel.